 - Though I’ve seen Arcanis around, until now I haven’t seen a review that goes deep enough to give me an appreciation for the mechanics and crunch Paradigm Concepts is going for.
 Well, The Unemployed Geek has solved that problem in an extremely detailed article touching everything from presentation and character creation to action resolution and initiative mechanics!

-- Or maybe you’re more into roleplaying in the DC comics universe?
+you’re more into roleplaying in the DC comics universe?
 Greywulf takes a solid look at DC Adventures: Heroes & Villains, Vol. 1 and covers everything as only a True Believer in comic books can do… And I think based on this review, Green Ronin may have outdone themselves with this one.

 - Every so often I get addicted to a computer game like Civilization, Elder Scrolls: Oblivion or Fallout 3, but a game based on the Call of Cthuluhu RPG?
 Count me in!
 Check this out for details on this single-player 3D game initially planned for iPhone/iPod Touch and Android… Just don’t go insane while you wait!